 - 1. A minimum of two deputies will conduct count. - 2.
-Count will be conducted with a printout of the current housing roster. - 3.
-Upon entering a cell, a Deputy checks wristband, and verifies with the housing roster.
-A visual safety check of the inmates and cell will be completed at this time. - 4.
-The second deputy will stand near the cell door to maintain officer safety.
+Count will be conducted with a printout of the current housing roster.

 CHAPTER 3 OPERATIONS 300.
-C Counts Page: 5 of 5 Revision Date: 7/2018 Review Date: 1/2019
+0 Counts Page: 5 of 5 Revision Date: 3/2019 Review Date: 1/2020

-- 5. Deputy will give PREA announcement and communicate expectations. - 6.
-Deputy documents any missing wristbands. - 7.
+- 3. Upon entering a cell, a deputy checks wristband, and verifies with the housing roster.
+A visual safety check of the inmates and cell will be completed at this time. - 4.
+The second deputy will stand near the cell door to maintain officer safety. - 5.
+Deputy will give PREA announcement and communicate expectations. - 6.
+Deputy documents any missing wristbands and is responsible for issuing a new wristband and documenting the issuance of a new wristband in the jail management system. - 7.
 Once count is complete, the deputy shall highlight inmates on the housing roster that were not accounted for. - 8.
-Signature/body number/date/time on count sheet.
+Signature/body number/date/time at the bottom of the housing roster.